 Babies have to breastfeed or take a bottle about every two hours when they are awake, so plan to stop every few hours for diaper changes and baby’s meal time.
 If my GPS tells me the trip will take 6 hours, I typically factor in an extra couple of hours to account for stops.
 We always plan to stop somewhere for a meal during the drive and we stay awhile, so our little one isn’t strapped into a car seat for 6-8 hours straight.

-RIDE IN BACK WITH BABY
+RIDE IN THE BACKSEAT WITH YOUR BABY